Random walks on SL_2(C): spectral gap and limit theorems: Spectrum of on the Sobolev space

 \begin{remark} Functions in $W^{1,2}$ are, by definition, only defined up to a set of zero Lebesgue measure.
 However, they admit good representatives outside a polar set.
-See the Appendix for more details.
+See the definition in the Appendix.
+These are locally the sets included in the pole set of a subharmonic function and are the negligible sets from a complex analytic point view.
+We note that polar sets are always of zero Lebesgue measure, so they should be thought as ``thin'' sets.
+We refer to the Appendix for more details.
 Every function appearing from now until the end of the section is a good representative.
 The results given in the Appendix show that this can be done rigorously.
 In particular, notice that for bounded functions, these representatives are preserved by the operators $\oP_\xi$ (Proposition \ref{prop:good-rep-P_t}).
-Also, since $\nu$ does not charge polar sets, cf. \cite[Theorem 2.11]{DKW:PAMQ}, statements of the type ``$\varphi = \psi$, $\nu$-almost everywhere'' are meaningful and the value $\lp \nu, \varphi \rp$ coincides with the integral of the canonical representative of $\varphi$ against $\nu$, see Lemma \ref{lemma:int-good-rep}. \end{remark}
+Also, since $\nu$ does not charge polar sets, cf. \cite[Theorem 2.11]{DKW:PAMQ}, statements of the type ``$\varphi = \psi$, $\nu$-almost everywhere'' are meaningful and the value $\lp \nu, \varphi \rp$ coincides with the integral of a good representative of $\varphi$ against $\nu$, see Lemma \ref{lemma:int-good-rep}. \end{remark}

 Define $\mathcal F^M_\infty \subset \mathcal F_\infty$ as the set of functions $\varphi \in \mathcal F_\infty$ such that $\langle \nu, |\varphi| \rangle$ is maximal and denote by $\mathbf{m}$ the corresponding maximal value.
 As $ \mathcal F_\infty$ is weakly compact and $\nu$ is continuous with respect to the weak topology (cf. Theorem \ref{thm:DKW-spectral-gap}), this maximum exists.